Metal Forging is a deformation process in which the metal billet is compressed between two dies to form a part.

 - Because of the complicated die form, tooling costs are higher.

 - Doesn’t allow for the gradual growth of difficult-to-forge features across several stages of metal flow.

-- To accomplish complete filling of the cavity without creating excessive pressures, the volume of metal in the workpiece must be regulated within extremely narrow limitations.
+- To complete the cavity’s filling without creating excessive pressures, the metal volume in the workpiece must be regulated within extremely narrow limitations.

-- To achieve this perfect weight control in the final die, certain highly well-controlled performing stages are required.
+- Certain highly well-controlled performing stages are required to achieve this perfect weight control in the final die.

 - Kalpakjian, S., & Schmid, S. R. (2009).
 Manufacturing Engineering & Technology (Sixth edition ed.).
 London: Pearson.